JohnDoeee123/DGGrow/README.md

 If the environment is not set up correctly to run symfony 5, you can install a premade docker box:<br/>
 https://github.com/coloso/symfony-docker<br/>

-After following the instruction  map your symfony root folder to /var/www on the remote machine.
+After following the instructions,  map your symfony root folder to /var/www on the remote machine.
 You can do this<br/>
 by editing the docker-compose.yml file